Julius Berman: Organizations

-Personal life
+Personal life and death

-Berman is married to Dorothy "Dotty" Berman, a graduate of the Stern College for Women and Ferkauf Graduate School of Psychology.
-They have three children, nine grandchildren, and five great-grandchildren.
+Berman was married to Dorothy "Dotty" Berman, a graduate of the Stern College for Women and Ferkauf Graduate School of Psychology.
 His Yiddish name is Yudl.
 Berman's nephew is Ari Berman, President of Yeshiva University.
+His cousin is Rabbi Yaakov Bender, Rosh HaYeshiva of Yeshiva Darchei Torah in Far Rockaway, New York.

+Berman died on December 30, 2025, at the age of 90.